 EUniWell – the European University for Well-Being – is one of 50 European University Alliances, selected for funding by the European Commission under the ERASMUS+ programme in 2020.
-EUniWell is formed by the ten universities of Birmingham (UK), Cologne (Germany), Florence (Italy), Konstanz (Germany), Leiden (The Netherlands), Linnaeus (Sweden), Murcia (Spain), Nantes (France), Semmelweis (Hungary), and Taras Shevchenko National University of Kyiv (Ukraine).
+EUniWell is formed by the eleven universities of Birmingham (UK), Cologne (Germany), Florence (Italy), Inalco (France), Konstanz (Germany), Linnaeus (Sweden), Murcia (Spain), Nantes (France), Santiago de Compostela (Spain), Semmelweis (Hungary), and Taras Shevchenko National University of Kyiv (Ukraine).
 We are furthermore supported by our more than 100 associated partners from all sectors of society.

 In November 2020, EUniWell entered its three-year pilot phase during which we aim to develop a common research and teaching agenda on well-being, following our core mission to understand, improve, measure, and rebalance the well-being of individuals, our own community, our environment and society as a whole on a regional, European, and global level.